 Can blind pilots fly a plane?
-Ridiculous right?
+That's ridiculous right?
 Of course it is.
 But just in case, what if?
 How would passengers react?
 Roger Tower, TransMere 4231 Ready for Takeoff, RWY 14 Left.

 Pilot with a White Cane?